 Other injuries can include shoulder dislocations and soft tissue injuries which may not be visible to the naked eye, but could still result in pain and reduced mobility.

 Whatever the types of injuries you have suffered in a fall, discuss them with a slip and fall accident lawyer to determine how you can proceed with a claim for damages.
 You may be eligible for damages that include medical costs, lost income, diminished earning capacity, pain and suffering as well as other damages.
-Talk to an experienced Atlanta slip and fall lawyer at the Katz Law Firm to discuss your claim.
+Talk to an experienced Atlanta slip and fall lawyer at the Katz Personal Injury Lawyers to discuss your claim.